-Figure (c) shows that OLSR has lowest steady end to end delays which are about 0.0004 seconds.
-Further on, the end to end delay start to rise and fall abruptly in AODV and TORA therefore ends up in less end to end delays in AODV as compare to TORA that is around on average 0.0015 second and 0.0032 respectively.
-TORA had higher delays because of network congestion.
+TORA have higher delays because of network congestion.
 As created loop where the number of routing packets sent caused MAC layer collisions, and data, Hello and ACK packets were lost that resulted in assuming that links to neighbors was broken by IMEP.
 Therefore, TORA reacted to these link failures by sending more UPDATEs, in turn that created more congestion as failure to receive an ACK from retransmitted UPDATEs was considered as link failure indication.
+Overall, OLSR has lowest end to end delays with high throughput.